stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

 The .sam file is also here: [SRR1984309_mapped_to_NC_007398.sam](https://raw.githubusercontent.com/stenglein-lab/2018_Todos_Santos/master/exercises/SRR1984309_mapped_to_NC_007398.sam)

+Open tablet:
-Open tablet.
-Click 'Open Assembly'.
-For the Primary assembly file, use the .sam file you just downloaded.
-For the Reference/consensus file, use the fasta formatted file for NC_007398 that you downloaded from Genbank.
+- Click 'Open Assembly'.
+ - For the Primary assembly file, use the .sam file you just downloaded.
+ - For the Reference/consensus file, use the fasta formatted file for NC_007398 that you downloaded from Genbank.
 (Also here: [NC_007398.fasta](NC_007398.fasta) )

-Click 'Open Features'.
+- Click 'Open Features'.
 Open the .gff3 file you downloaded from Genbank earlier.
 (Also here: [NC_007398.gff3](NC_007398.gff3) )

-- Some questions to consider when viewing the alignment:
+Some questions to consider when viewing the alignment:
  - Is the coverage even across the mitochondrial genome?
 What is the average coverage?
    - Hint: right click on the read coverage graph at the top of the window and select Coverage Overview
  - This is essentially RNA-Seq data.
 Are the mitochondrial genes expressed evenly?
 How does this relate to coverage?
  - Are there any variants between this snake's mitochondrial genome sequence and the boa constrictor reference sequence?
 Is that expected?
    - Can you distinguish true variants from sequencing errors?
    - Hint: click Color Schemes -> Variants to highlight the variant bases
  - Can you identify mapped read pairs?

 ## De novo assembly